nmstate/nmstate.github.io/devel/yaml_api.md

  * `type`: `transport` or `tunnel`.
 The `tunnel` is the default value if not defined.

-Except the `psk` property, all other properties are libreswan specific options, please refer to the manpage of `ipsec.conf` for detail meaning of them.
+Except the `psk` and `nm-auto-defaults` properties, all other properties are libreswan specific options, please refer to the manpage of `ipsec.conf` for detail meaning of them.

 By default, nmstate will not create any virtual NIC representing the encrypted communication, they can be check via `ip xfrm policy` command.
 The IP provided